Learning to scuba dive opens up an exhilarating world of underwater adventure and can be a life-changing experience.

-Imagine finning over a rocky reef teeming with fish and covered in sessile life such as seasquirts, sponges and brightly coloured anenomes, spending precious moments watching grey seals at play, or exploring a historic wreck.
+Imagine finning over a rocky reef teeming with fish and covered in sessile life such as seasquirts, sponges and brightly coloured anemones, spending precious moments watching grey seals at play, or exploring a historic wreck.

-You can sign up to do the Ocean Diver course by joining a BSAC club.
-Find a club
+You can sign up to do the BSAC Ocean Diver course by joining a BSAC club.
+Find a club online.

 Training at your local BSAC club allows you to learn at your own pace, spreading your training sessions over several weeks.
-You’ll be taught by volunteers who are keen divers, and will attend club training sessions with other BSAC members.
+You’ll be taught by volunteers who are keen divers, and you'll attend club training sessions with other BSAC members.

 One of the best parts of becoming an open water diver is that you can get involved in social events at your club.
 You’ll start building a network of friends to go diving with in future.

 It can take up to five days to complete your ocean diver course.
-But, doing your Ocean Diver training at a BSAC centre means you can reduce the time it takes to do the course to four days.
+But, doing your Ocean Diver course at a BSAC centre means you can reduce the time it takes to do the course to four days.

-You don’t need any special kit to become an Ocean Diver – a swimsuit and towel should be enough, although you may soon want to buy your own mask and snorkel.
+You don’t need any special kit to become an open water diver – a swimsuit and towel should be enough, although you may soon want to buy your own mask and snorkel.

 You’ll receive a training pack when you sign up, which contains all the learning materials you’ll need.
-We recommended you also buy a Dive Profile Red Logbook and BSAC Nitrox Decompression Tables, available from the BSAC shop.
+We recommend you also buy a Dive Profile Red Logbook and BSAC Nitrox Decompression Tables, available from the BSAC shop.

 An Ocean Diver's view...

-With BSAC's Ocean Diver course, your learn to dive adventure is only just beginning.
+With BSAC's Ocean Diver course, your diving adventure is only just beginning.
 Developing your scuba diving skills: